Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Conclusions and discussions

-In this paper, we first present a detailed quantum simulation scheme for exploring spinful topological phases in optical lattices of synthetic spinless alkaline-earth-like atoms.
-Next, we numerically characterize the topological phase, and discuss the impact of interactions.
-Our findings reveal that interactions lift the four-fold degeneracy of edge modes into a two-fold degeneracy.
+In this paper, we first present a detailed quantum simulation scheme for exploring spinful topological phases in optical lattices of synthetic spinless alkaline-earth-like atoms. {Our model is constructed by coupling four Su-Schrieffer-Heeger (SSH) chains in a form that submits to the projective space-time inversion symmetry, which thus can simulate topological phases in DIII class that can not be realized in spinless model, when we map the model to a spinful model}.
+Next, we numerically characterize the topological phase with DMRG numerical calculation. {In our scheme, contact and spin-exchange interactions naturally exist and can be tuned with Feshbach resonance, and we carefully discuss the impact of interactions.} Our findings reveal that interactions lift the four-fold degeneracy of edge modes into a two-fold degeneracy.
 As interaction strengthes further increase, various order phases with spontaneous symmetry breaking arise.
 Lastly, we present a comprehensive phase diagram that encompasses both the interacting spinful topological phase and the interaction-induced order phases.